mbrown1103isME/spring-2023/01-Intro.md

 * editor -- vscode, or others (e.g., vim), but not atom as it was deprecated over the summer:-(
   * [vim - vscode](https://www.cs.cmu.edu/~07131/f20/topics/readings/week-4/week-4-vim-vscode.pdf) -- cmu.edu
   * [vscode & vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) -- visualstudio.com
-* REPL -- make sure you can run REPL (read-eval-print-loop) from the command line
+* REPL -- make sure you can run code from the command line (REPL = read-eval-print-loop)
+  * PDS discussed this, as does McKinney
 * Installation
-  * PDS has recommendations for using miniconda
+  * PDS has recommendations for using miniconda in Chapter 1 of the 2nd edition
-  * McKinney's boook as well: [Installation](https://wesmckinney.com/book/preliminaries.html#installation_and_setup)
+  * McKinney's book as well: [Installation](https://wesmckinney.com/book/preliminaries.html#installation_and_setup)
     * Section 1.3: Essential Python Libraries
     * Section 1.4: Installation and setup